rdkcentral/tasecureapi/docs/UsageModel.md

 function.

 Examples of REE Applications include:
-* The SOC Provisioning application.
+* The SoC Provisioning application.
 * Any application using the SecClient library.
 * Potentially any application using TLS where the TLS library uses SecAPI 3 as its underlying cryptographic engine.